CastilloDel/FizzBuzz/README.md

 ### Python

 The Python implementation works just like the C++ one, but it uses a curious method (but obviously not optimal) to check if a number is multiple of 3 or 5.

+### Rust

+The Rust version is really similar to the Haskell one.
+One difference is that tests are placed in the same file as the fizzbuzz function, because this is what is considered idiomatic in Rust.